vejvarm/ASPIRO/Readme.md

 Link for the paper: (todo)

-# Requirements:
+# Requirements
-## OpenAI models only:
+To run ASPIRO with OpenAI models only:
 ``` bash
 pip install -r requirements.txt
 ```

-## Local addon:
-If you want to run local models (such as Falcon-llm-7B), run the following as well:
+Run the following as well if you want to run local models (such as Falcon-llm-7B):
 ```bash
 pip install -r requirements-local.txt
 ```

-# Execution:
+# Execution
 ## 1) API key
 make sure you have your API key in the system path `OPENAI_API_KEY` variable.
 On Linux, you can run the following from console: